2019 WTA Finals: Singles

 On 2 October, Simona Halep and Bianca Andreescu qualified for the event.

 Simona Halep won the Wimbledon Championships.

 Simona Halep began the year without a full-term coach, losing her opening match of the year at the Sydney International with a loss to Ashleigh Barty.
 She then reached the fourth round of the Australian Open, losing to Serena Williams in a three-set thriller.
-Steering Romania towards a shock 3-2 win over powerhouses Czech Republic in Fed Cup, Halep followed up that result by reaching her first final of the year at the Qatar Total Open (where she lost to Elise Mertens), beating Elina Svitolina along the way after coming from 1-4 down in the final set.
+Steering Romania towards a shock 3–2 win over powerhouses Czech Republic in Fed Cup, Halep followed up that result by reaching her first final of the year at the Qatar Total Open (where she lost to Elise Mertens), beating Elina Svitolina along the way after coming from 1–4 down in the final set.
 She then played at the Dubai Tennis Championships, losing in the quarterfinals to Belinda Bencic in three sets.
 At the BNP Paribas Open, she lost to Markéta Vondroušová in the fourth round.
 A semifinal appearance at the Miami Open (losing to Karolína Plíšková) soon followed, allowing her to rise to No. 2 in the rankings.
-In the Fed Cup semifinals, even though she won both of her singles matches, Romania lost to France 2-3.
+In the Fed Cup semifinals, even though she won both of her singles matches, Romania lost to France 2–3.

 Her clay-court season started at the Madrid Open, where she reached the final before losing to Kiki Bertens in straight sets.
 At the Italian Open, she fell to Vondroušová in her opening match.
-Tipped as the huge favourite at Roland Garros, Halep fell to a shock defeat against talented youngster Amanda Anisimova in the quarterfinals and hence ending her title defence.
-Surprisingly, Halep enjoyed a far more successful grass court season, losing to Angelique Kerber in the quarterfinals of the Eastbourne International before picking up her first title of the year by lifting her second Major title at Wimbledon, beating Serena Williams 6-2, 6-2 in the final.
+Tipped as the huge favourite at Roland Garros, Halep fell to a shock defeat against talented youngster Amanda Anisimova in the quarterfinals thus ending her title defence.
+Surprisingly, Halep enjoyed a far more successful grass court season, losing to Angelique Kerber in the quarterfinals of the Eastbourne International before picking up her first title of the year by lifting her second Major title at Wimbledon, beating Serena Williams 6–2, 6–2 in the final.
 An achilles injury forced Halep to retire in the Rogers Cup quarterfinals against Marie Bouzková, and a tough stretch of results followed as she lost to Madison Keys in the third round of the Western & Southern Open and was shocked by Taylor Townsend in the second round of the US Open.
-Similar to previous years, she struggled during the Asian swing, and was plagued by a back injury which was causing her discomfort.
+Similar to previous years, she struggled during the Asian swing and was plagued by a back injury which was causing her discomfort.
 She had to retire in the third round of the Wuhan Open facing Elena Rybakina and lost to Ekaterina Alexandrova in the China Open second round.